golden/gold/README.md

 [issues](http://github.com/golden/gold/isses)
 </p>

-# About
-Q: Why use GOLD?
+Q1: Why use GOLD?
-A: GAWK is a very portable and succinct scripting language.
+A1: GAWK is a very portable and succinct scripting language.
 But is
 has some shortcomings: e.g. weak encapsulation and packaging support, no IDE or unit testing framework,
     and not document generation tools.
 But that is all easily fixed with a few small scripts (written in, you guessed it, GAWK):

-Q: What does GOLD do?
+Q2: What does GOLD do?
-A: GOLD is an object layer that extends GAWK with objects, aggregation, polymorphism and inheritance.
+A2: GOLD is an object layer that extends GAWK with objects, aggregation, polymorphism and inheritance.
 This code has been used to implement

 - GOLDMINE are some data mining tools written in GOLD.